senzing-garage/template-repository/README.md

 ## CONTRIBUTING.md

-The [CONTRIBUTING] file describes the process for contributing to the repository.
+The [CONTRIBUTING.md file] describes the process for contributing to the repository.

 > To help your project contributors do good work, you can add a file with contribution guidelines to your project repository's root.
 > When someone opens a pull request or creates an issue, they will see a link to that file.
 >
 > -- <cite>GitHub's [Setting guidelines for repository contributors]</cite>

-The [CONTRIBUTING] file in this repository is an example that needs to be modified to represent the requirements of the actual repository.
+The [CONTRIBUTING.md file] in this repository is an example that needs to be modified to represent the requirements of the actual repository.

 ### How to create CONTRIBUTING.md